All Posts

 Prep Your Practice For Success In 2025!

 As the year winds down, it’s the perfect time to set the stage for a successful 2025—yes, even in the middle of your busiest season!
 Now is when planning matters most, and budgeting is a key step.
-Cassandra Tyagi, CPA, is back to share her expertise on how to create a budget that works for you.
+Cassandra Tyagi, CPA, is back to share their expertise on how to create a budget that works for you.
 With years of experience helping health professionals understand and manage their finances, Cas offers actionable advice to help you take control of your practice’s future.

 Why Is Building A Budget Important